one-in-million/Video_Analyser/README.md

 yt-dlp

-Industry-standard, highly reliable, and supports a vast range of public video sources (YouTube, etc.).
+Industry-standard, highly reliable, and supports a vast range of public video sources.

+System Dependency

+FFmpeg / youtube-dl

+MANDATORY: Required by yt-dlp to convert and process extracted audio streams.
+Must be installed on the host system (locally or on the server).

 Transcription & Analysis

 Google Gemini API (gemini-2.5-flash)

-Multimodal capability allows for sending the audio file directly to the model for transcription and simultaneous analysis, simplifying the workflow and maintaining a single API dependency.
-The use of a JSON schema ensures reliable, structured output.
+Multimodal capability allows for sending the audio file directly to the model for transcription and analysis, simplifying the workflow and enforcing structured JSON output.

 Web Interface